Skip to content

 One fundamental aspect of biological systems is their inherent complexity.
 Biological processes often involve intricate interactions between multiple components, feedback loops, and non-intuitive dynamics.
 In many cases, linear models fail to capture the full complexity and richness of these systems.
 This limitation has led to the recognition of the importance of nonlinear models in understanding and describing biological phenomena.

 To study nonlinear biological systems, mathematical models need to incorporate nonlinear relationships between variables.
-These models often utilize differential equations, difference equations, or stochastic equations to describe the dynamic behavior of the system.
-Nonlinear models can capture a wide range of phenomena, such as the growth of populations, the spread of infectious diseases, the dynamics of biochemical reactions, and the behavior of neural networks.
+These models often utilize differential equations, difference equations, or stochastic equations to describe the dynamic behaviours of the system.
+Nonlinear models can capture a wide range of phenomena, such as the growth of populations, the spread of infectious diseases, the dynamics of biochemical reactions, and the behaviour of neural networks.

 This laboratory exercise will introduce a couple of non-linear properties and different non-linear systems.